 Not only this, but you need to ensure the developer you recruit can work in line with your company values and vision.
 A startup’s work culture is incredibly important, especially in the early days, and you don’t want to waste time hiring someone who isn’t the right fit.

-It’s ultimately easier to let a tech partner go than it is an employee.
+It’s ultimately easier to let a tech partner go than it is to an employee.

 2. You can hit the ground running

 When you hire in-house, there’s no guarantee that your developer (or developers) has a comprehensive knowledge of every process or tool you need to build your app or platform.
 This means you have to wait for them to get up to speed or pay for them to go on a course.